-MM 6211-Principles of Epidemiology.

-It is course is concerned largely with
+PMM 6211-Principles of Epidemiology.
+This course is concerned largely with epidemiologic methodology.

-epidemiologic methodology.
 Some of the ways in which properly conducted observations of the distribution and dynamic behavior of disease in the population can contribute to an understanding of etiologic factors, modes of transmission, and pathogenesis of disease are illustrated.

 PMM 6212-Problems in Epidemiology.
-A course for students who wish to make an Intensive study of some special problem in epidemiology.
+A course for students who wish to make an intensive study of some special problem in epidemiology.